s-nil/analyzer/README.md

 - clang (>=9.0.0)
 - doxygen (>=1.8.16) ( to generate documents )

-Install cmake, GNU Make and doxygen using APT package handling utility.
+You can install llvm-9, clang-9, cmake, GNU Make and doxygen using APT package handling utility.
 ### Getting the source code the building analyser

 checkout analyser: